|HOME||RUG GALLERY||CLASSIC COLOR SAMPLES||AMERICANA RUGS|

 All rugs are reversible so you get twice the wear between washings.

-Materials Used: There are two materials used in the production of our rugs.
+Materials Used: There are two basic materials used in the production of our rugs, yarn and thread.

 Thread: We use # 52 monafilamint thread for stitching our rugs together.
-We prefer monafilamint to cotton thread because cotton thread will break down quicker.
-Cotton is very prone to dry rot.
+We prefer monafilamint to cotton thread because of its resistance to dry rot.

 Monafilamint comes in two colors; natural (clear) for light colored yarns and smoke (dark) for dark colored yarns.